 Working Group on Compassionate Use & Preapproval Access Members | NYU Langone Health

-Division of Medical Ethics Working Group on Compassionate Use & Preapproval Access Working Group on Compassionate Use & Preapproval Access Members
+Section of Medical Ethics Working Group on Compassionate Use & Preapproval Access Working Group on Compassionate Use & Preapproval Access Members

 Working Group on Compassionate Use & Preapproval Access Members

-Members of the Working Group on Compassionate Use and Preapproval Access (CUPA), who come from within NYU Langone and from outside entities, represent a wide variety of fields, including medicine, law, industry, and patient advocacy.
+Members of the Working Group on Compassionate Use and Preapproval Access (CUPA), who come from within NYU Langone and from outside entities, represent a wide variety of fields, including medicine, law, industry, regulation, and patient advocacy.
 This enables us to draw on the perspectives of all stakeholders involved in this preapproval access.

-Arthur L. Caplan, PhD, Chair
+Arthur L. Caplan, PhD, Co-Chair

-Alison Bateman-House, PhD, MPH, MA
+Alison Bateman-House, PhD, MPH, MA, Co-Chair

 Sharad Adekar, MD, PhD, CIP